systemocracy/RepData_PeerAssessment1/PA1_template.md

 ## 104      835
 ```

+5-minute interval from 08:35am to 08:40am contains the maximum average number of steps.

 ## Imputing missing values
 Note that there are a number of days/intervals where there are missing